-During the year ended December 31, 2022, we sold 66 facilities subject to operating leases for approximately \$759.0 million in net cash proceeds, recognizing a net gain of approximately \$360.0 million.
-Our 2022 sales were primarily driven by restructuring transactions and negotiations related to our lease agreements with the following operators: Gulf Coast Health Care LLC (together with certain affiliates "Gulf Coast"), Guardian Healthcare ("Guardian") and Agemo Holdings, LLC ("Agemo").
+During the year ended December 31, 2022, we sold 66 facilities for approximately \$759.0 million in net cash proceeds, recognizing a net gain of approximately \$360.0 million.
+Our 2022 sales were primarily driven by restructuring transactions and negotiations related to our lease agreements with the following operators: Gulf Coast Health Care LLC (together with certain affiliates "Gulf Coast"), Guardian and Agemo Holdings, LLC ("Agemo").
 In addition, during the fourth quarter of 2022, we sold 11 facilities previously leased to and operated by LaVie which did not meet the contract criteria to be recognized under ASC 610-20.
 As discussed above, this sale was recognized in the third quarter of 2023, and as such are not included in the 2022 sale amounts above.

 In the first quarter of 2022, we sold 22 facilities that were previously leased and operated by Gulf Coast.
 The net cash proceeds from the sale, including related costs accrued for as of the end of the fourth quarter, were \$304.9 million, and we recognized a net gain of \$114.5 million.
 The agreement includes an earnout clause pursuant to which the buyer is obligated to pay an additional \$18.7 million to Omega if certain financial metrics are achieved at the facilities in the three years following the sale.
 As we have determined it is not probable that we will receive any additional funds, we have not recorded any income related to the earnout clause.
+In addition, we transitioned one facility that was previously leased and operated by Gulf Coast to another operator in the second quarter of 2022.
+The transition and sale of these facilities completed our exit from our relationship with Gulf Coast.